 Nick: “What was that last thing?”

 Old man: mimes a crew-operated rocket, or maybe recoiless rifle.
 “But we were always thought you’d drop the Bomb on us.
 Did it to Japan, after all… We did think maybe America wouldn’t if we captured a lot of them.
 Dropping his voice: at first, we shot a lot of people when they tried to surrender.
 They didn’t understand our commands–we’d been taught French!
 Shaking his head: Later, we learned some English phrases, and captured more.
 Like this: [garbled]!
-You know, ‘Come with me!’
+You know, ‘Caahma wed me!’
 But later, we had to give up ten prisoners for every one of ours America gave back.
-America was very smart: the rest, they gave to Taiwan!”
+America was very smart: the rest of our captured soldiers, they gave to their friend Chiang in Taiwan!”

 Then it was time to go.